clalancette/pycdlib/docs/README.md

 ### Creating a "hybrid" bootable ISO

 ## Exceptions
 When things go wrong, PyCdlib generally throws an exception.
 There is a base exception called `PyCdlibException`, which is never itself thrown.
-Instead, PyCdlib will throw one of the following exceptions, all of which are subclasses off of `PyCdlibException`:
+Instead, PyCdlib will throw one of the following exceptions, all of which are subclasses of `PyCdlibException`:

 * PyCdlibInvalidISO - Thrown when PyCdlib can't successfully parse an ISO with one of the `open` methods.
 Usually this indicates that the ISO does not follow relevant standards, though it can also sometimes be a bug in PyCdlib itself.
 * PyCdlibInvalidInput - Thrown when the user provides invalid input to a PyCdlib API.